North Burnaby Club

 - Monitors safe work practices of all staff and participants.

-- Works with the Club Coordinator to carry out safety and emergency procedures.
+- Works with the Club Coordinator to conduct safety and emergency procedures.

 - Other related duties as required.